danrot/master-thesis/02_state-of-the-art.md

 ```

 The `title` field is the only custom field in this example, containing a simple
 string.
-The other two fields hold some system internals, as it can be seen by
+The other two fields hold some system properties, which can be
-the `jcr` namespace. `jcr:mixinTypes` defines the mixins, which are applied to
+identified by the `jcr` namespace prefix. `jcr:mixinTypes` defines the mixins,
-this node, and the `jcr:primaryType` contains the single node type.
+which are applied to this node, and the `jcr:primaryType` contains the single
+node type.

 ### Versioning